 Yaffa Chaya is an artist working and living in NYC.
 She attended the University of Connecticut for her undergraduate degree, then earned her Master's in Writing from the National University of Ireland, Galway through the Mitchell Scholarship.
 While in Ireland, Yaffa interned for Art for Amnesty.
 She then spent some time working in Israel, where she began to go by her Hebrew name, Yaffa Chaya.
 Now in NYC permanently, she currently works as a fashion illustrator for various live events companies, publications, and distributors.
 She shows her work primarily in NYC.
-Yaffa can most frequently be found painting in her Brooklyn studio, where she is currently working on an oil paint series about indoor city pandemic life.
+Yaffa can most frequently be found working in her Upper West Side studio, where she is currently taking up fashion embroidery.

 2016 | Backyard Mythologies | 3fe, Dublin | Solo show to benefit Childline

 2015 | Mitchell Scholarship - Fully funded graduate degree